ILIAS-eLearning/ILIAS/src/KioskMode/README.md

 * The player MUST use the commands and parameters provided by the view via `View::buildControls` when updating the View.
 * The player MUST call updateGet on GET-Requests and updatePost on POST-requests.
+* The player MUST ensure that a given `State` is unique per instance of View, i.e. keys and values MUST NOT leak to other instances of View.